 Like anything in marketing, branding, and advertising, you never quite know how your material will resonate with your audience.
 Track statistics on ads, landing pages, career pages, conversions, applications, and more.
 Test out different messages to see if you can get more site traffic and drive more applications.

-Go a step further too – track your quality of hire.
+Go a step further, too – track the quality of your hire.
 In some cases, fewer applicants and site traffic may be a good thing if it means your recruiting team is talking to better candidates!

 Remember, you don’t want employer branding to give you thousands of candidates for a few roles…you want it to help you find a select number of AMAZING candidates.